 A2P messaging

-Texting is one of the best ways to get more responses when you're communicating with clients and prospects.
-Need a collaboration and customer engagement platform that lets you do that?
-Book a product tour to see how you can text, make calls, and have video meetings with Dialpad!
+Texting is one of the most effective ways to reach clients and prospects.
+But today’s application-to-person (A2P) messaging isn’t just about SMS—it’s a critical part of omnichannel customer engagement strategies.
+Need a business communication platform that lets you do that?
+Book a product tour to see how Dialpad helps you connect with customers anywhere.

 Application-to-person messaging is becoming a popular way for businesses to communicate with customers, clients, and employees—and for good reason.
 SMS or MMS text messaging tends to get much better response rates.
 (According to Gartner, “SMS open and response rates [are] as high as 98% and 45%, respectively — in contrast to corresponding figures of 20% and 6% for email.”)

-Whether you’re a business owner thinking of new ways to contact potential clients en masse or a marketer interested in sending SMS marketing messages for your next campaign, this guide will cover everything you need to know, from how A2P messaging works to creative use case ideas.
+Whether you’re a business owner thinking of new ways to contact potential clients en masse or a marketer interested in sending SMS marketing messages for your next campaign, this guide will cover everything you need to know, from how A2P messaging providers work to creative use case ideas.

 What is application-to-person (A2P) messaging?